Chart Color Schemes

 Educational attainment in Granville aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's educational profile is notable regionally with university qualification rates at 37.0% for residents aged 15+, surpassing the Australian average of 30.4% and the NSW average of 32.2%.
+The area's educational profile is notable regionally with university qualification rates at 37.0% of residents aged 15+, surpassing the Australian average of 30.4% and NSW's rate of 32.2%.
 Bachelor degrees are the most prevalent at 23.7%, followed by postgraduate qualifications (11.8%) and graduate diplomas (1.5%).
 Vocational pathways account for 24.5% of qualifications among those aged 15+, with advanced diplomas at 12.5% and certificates at 12.0%.

 Educational participation is high, with 36.4% of residents currently enrolled in formal education.
 This includes 11.1% in tertiary education, 7.7% in primary education, and 5.9% pursuing secondary education.